Tips for Painting Water and Reflections

 • Drag paint from dark reflected objects quickly into the light areas, clean the brush, then drag the paint from the light areas back into the dark.

-• Watch for the bright highlights from ripples in dark areas and small dark streaks appear in light areas.
+• Watch for the bright highlights from ripples in dark areas and small dark streaks appearing in light areas.

 • Use broader brushwork with a larger flat brush